yudiiansyaah/python-ethical-hacking/README.md

-# python-ethical-hacking
+# Python Ethical Hacking

-# Brute Force, Packet Analyzer, Port Scanner, Sniffer Network, Web Scraper
+## Brute Force, Packet Analyzer, Port Scanner, Sniffer Network, Web Scraper

-# Brute Force:
+## Brute Force:
 This script performs a brute-force attack on a login form by iterating through a list of usernames and passwords.

 ### Usage: